 It’s hard being away from home.
 The Paddy Box people understand this, that’s why they send parcels of coveted Irish goods to every corner of the world.
 Thanks to their dedication, Irish people everywhere can tuck into Tayto crisps and purple snack bars, and wash it all down with a lovely cup of Barry’s Tea.

 The Paddy Box is no ordinary care package, it is uniquely Irish.
 Everything about these gift boxes conjure up memories of growing up in Ireland – from their names, like the ‘Not Before Your Dinner’ Box, to their carefully chosen contents, like old school sweets, real Irish breakfast fare, and gobshite mugs.

-And for the season that’s in it, you can send your loved one a special Christmas Paddy Box.
-It’s full of all the things that will make their Christmas – Tayto crisps, a selection box, Cadbury Roses & Heroes, mince pies, eclairs, Ballymaloe Relish and Barrys Tea.
+Spending Christmas abroad doesn’t have to mean missing out on those traditional Irish goodies.
+The Paddy Christmas Box is full of all the things that will make someone’s Christmas – Tayto crisps, a selection box, Cadbury Roses & Heroes, mince pies, eclairs, Ballymaloe Relish and Barrys Tea.

 But the Paddy Box isn’t just for Christmas.
 With lots of other great care packages, like the Mrs Doyle-inspired ‘Go On Go On’ Box, The Birthday Box and the Irish Brekkie Box, you can keep the Irish emigrant in your life happy all year round.

 For Mark Loftus, the man behind The Paddy Box, tapping into the nostalgia of an Irish childhood is important.
 It’s obviously just as important to the rest of the country too, because business is going very well.
 When he started sending packages in November 2017 from his mother’s kitchen table, Mark worked 18 hour days to get Christmas Paddy Boxes delivered.
 The demand took him completely by surprise.